Frequently Asked Questions

 The program was developed in part as a result of consultation with the Canada School of Public Service.
 The University’s continuing education program has consulted with the Canada School in an effort to design complementary programs that do not overlap with the School’s programming.

 The Canada School features some introductory courses in change management with a focus on webinars but has no equivalent in-depth leadership program that explores strategic communications and change management.

 How is this program different than the Prosci Certification?

 The Prosci certification is a 3-day program focused on change management.

-The University of Ottawa ISCC is a 6-day program that includes change management as well as strategic communications, and a particular focus on the specialized field of change communications.
-The Institute leads to a uOttawa Certificate in Strategic Communications and Change.
+The University of Ottawa SCC is a 6-day program that includes change management as well as strategic communications, and a particular focus on the specialized field of change communications.
+The program leads to a uOttawa Certificate in Strategic Communications and Change.
 It also has an increased focus on applied learning based on participants’ own priority files.

-The instructor of the Institute program is certified in the Prosci methodology.
+The instructor of the program is certified in the Prosci methodology.

 What if I have other questions?

-You can contact the Institute for Strategic Communications & Change at PDInstitute@uOttawa.ca or by telephone at 613-562-5802.
+You can contact the Professional Development Institute at PDInstitute@uOttawa.ca or by telephone at 613-562-5802.
 If you’re interested, you can also talk directly to the Program Director and Lead Instructor to discuss how the program may meet your particular needs.